We celebrate women from all over the world

 Did you know that you as a teacher, you and your school can get involved with The Shona Project in many different ways?

-• Is there a young woman in your school who has shown leadership, kindness or a passion for social issues?
-Is she in 4th, 5th, or 6th year?
-Why not nominate her to get involved in our Junior Ambassador Programme by filling out this form.
+• AMBASSADOR PROGRAMME: Is there a senior cycle young woman in your school who has shown leadership, kindness or a passion for social issues?
+Why not nominate her to get involved in our Junior Ambassador Programme.
+Find out more here.

-• The Shona Safe Bathrooms Challenge: We want to turn your school halls and bathrooms into a safe and positive space.
-All the details can be found here.
+• BATHROOM ART: We want to turn your school halls and bathrooms into a safe and positive space by providing a free stencil kit, which can be used by your students in whatever way they wish!
+All the details can be found here

-• To stay up to date with any new events or projects we are running, why not sign up to our newsletter here.
+• NEWSLETTER: To stay up to date with any new events or projects we are running and any other initiatives we love, why not sign up to our newsletter here

 Our core workshop has been delivered in schools all over Ireland since October 2016.
 It is suitable for 1st to 6th year and is amended to suit the needs of your school…